 Sisyrinchium atlanticum Atlantic blue-eyed-grass

-Small loosely clustered forb of moist sandy shores; stems narrow (1-2 mm), flattened and narrowly winged with smooth margins, appearing branched near the top; flowers blue, borne on short stalks (<15 mm).
+Small loosely clustered forb of moist sandy shores and grasslands; stems narrow (1-2 mm), flattened and narrowly winged with smooth margins, appearing branched near the top; flowers blue, borne on short stalks (<15 mm).

 Status and Rank

 State Status: T - Threatened (legally protected)

 Global Rank: G5 - Secure

 State Rank: S2 - Imperiled

 Information is summarized from MNFI's database of rare species and community occurrences.
 Data may not reflect true distribution since much of the state has not been thoroughly surveyed.

 Atlantic blue-eyed grass is found on moist sandy soils, especially associated with coastal plain marshes.